ntaboada/bmi-app/README.md

 $ yarn
 ```

-Also you have to create an .env file having:
+Also you have to create an .env (on server root directory) file having:

 ```
 PORT=XXX